Athens Food and Drink Tour (For Small Groups)

 Our group was led inside Epirus Tavern to share a stew, made with vegetables similar to ratatouille, and fried anchovies, which most of our group politely declined.
 The vegetables in the stew were extremely tasty, smothered in an olive oil sauce, that was quickly sopped up by the doughy bread they provided us.
 The meal with complimented with local white wine.

 We entered Psiri Grill House, a sleek and modernly decorated restaurant that was full of life, to sample both savory & sweet Greek cheese pies.
 What a fabulous creation!
-I preferred the savory over the sweet, but both were delectable.
-The last visit was to a friendly, traditional Greek restaurant down the street from Psiri, where we had souvlaki with tzatziki sauce, a meal in itself.
+I preferred the savory to the sweet, but both were delectable.
+The last visit was to a friendly, traditional Greek restaurant down the street from Psiri, where we had Souvlaki with tzatziki sauce, a meal in itself.

-Evangelos sent us on our way with loukoumades, the famous ooey gooey Greek doughnuts drenched in honey and cinnamon, and with a great understanding of Greek foods, the pleasures of dining with friends and family, local traditions, as well as a nice guided tour of the city.
+Evangelos sent us on our way with loukoumades.
+These are the famous ooey-gooey Greek doughnuts, drenched in honey and cinnamon.
+He left us with a great understanding of Greek foods, the pleasures of dining with friends and family, local traditions, as well as a nice guided tour of the city.

 Though this tour was comped for my friend and I, opinions and reviews are solely my own and unbiased.